Transcript of the video

 This one, I think, is going to be more complicated: being on blockade.

-So, blockade, I guess there's a link with being blocked.
-But "being blockaded", I don't see in what situation you can be blockaded.
+So, blockade, I imagine there's a link with being blocked.
+But I don't know in what situation you can be blockaded.
 Being on strike?

 No, precisely, because I've already heard French people use it to say that the high schools were blocked, that they were blockading in front of the high schools.
 But with us, it doesn't mean that at all.
 Let me give you an example.